 More important than awards or accolades, it is the ambition and creativity of our team interwoven with our brand of creative equity that makes our studio one-of-a-kind.
 Meet some of the team and see for yourself.

 A foundational value at Lyons is to encourage and support open interrogations about why we do what we do.
 These discussions apply to project work as well as studio structures and are open to everyone in the practice—no matter how many years you’ve worked in architecture or your role within the business.

 Our culture of discourse and debate supports better outcomes for our studio as well as our clients and our team are encouraged to live and breathe this value every day.

-Like Tess O’Meara—an Architect working towards a career as a design architect.
-In between co-leading Design Studios with RMIT and the Emerging Designers Graduates Program at Lyons, Tess contributes to every stage of a project alongside her Directors, Senior Clients and other graduates alike.
+Like Tess O’Meara—a Designer at Lyons.
+In between co-leading Design Studios with RMIT and the Emerging Designers Program at Lyons, Tess contributes to every stage of a project alongside her Directors, Senior Clients and other graduates alike.